Inference on model parameters with many L-moments: Details on selection methods

-To circumvent the limitations in the previous paragraph, one could follow the approach used in the weighting matrix and try to find an $O_p(T^{-3/2})$ expansion of $\sqrt{T}h^L(\theta_0)$ in terms of estimable terms, which could then be plugged onto \eqref{eq_higher_taylor} to obtain a ``feasible'' $O_p(T^{-3/2})$ expansion.
+To circumvent the limitations in the previous paragraph, one could follow the approach used in the weighting matrix and try to find an $O_p(T^{-3/2})$ expansion of $\sqrt{T}h^R(\theta_0)$ in terms of estimable terms, which could then be plugged onto \eqref{eq_higher_taylor} to obtain a ``feasible'' $O_p(T^{-3/2})$ expansion.
 Higher-order expansions of quantile estimators have long been hindered by the ``non-smoothness'' of the estimation procedure.
-Recently, \cite{Wuthrich2021} have been able to solve this problem by casting quantile estimation as a particular case of quantile regression \citep{Koenker1978} and working with strong approximations to the objective function.
-However, due to the nonuniqueness of the minimiser, this approach is only able to deliver an $O_p(T^{-3/4 + \gamma})$ remainder for arbitrary $\gamma > 0$.
-Some of the terms in their bias formula are not estimable either.
+Recently, \cite{Wuthrich2021} have been able to solve this problem by casting quantile estimation as a particular case of quantile regression \citep{Koenker1978} and relying on empirical process machinery.
+However, their approach entails a higher-order expansion only up to order $O_P(T^{-3/4})$.
+If one wishes to compute additional higher-order terms, one could alternatively use the results in \cite{Lee2017,Lee2018}, who rely on \cite{Phillips1991}'s heuristic -- whereby a nonsmooth estimator is assumed to satisfy a first-order condition in terms of a (nonsmooth) subgradient, which then allows a Taylor expansion in terms of the Dirac delta function --, to obtain higher-order expansions of quantile estimators.
+However, as pointed out by \cite{Wuthrich2021}, \citeauthor{Phillips1991}'s heuristic does not account for $O_P(T^{-1/2})$ terms stemming from the nonunicity of quantile estimators, and these terms can have nonnegligible effects on the higher-order bias of the estimator.